Hedgehogs trapped in plastic rubbish

 We’ve all seen the plight of our wildlife wordwide recently on TV caused by the plastic in our oceans.
-Our hedgehogs and other wildlife face the same dangers on land.
+Our hedgehogs and other wildlife face the same plastic hazards on land.

 I first got started as a hedgehog rescue due to the dangers caused by plastic waste.
 I spotted a hedgehog out of the window that looked like it had a leaf stuck to its spines.
 I thought it was so cute that it had a leaf on it and I called it ‘leaf hog’.
 It wasn’t until several days later when I managed to get closer to the hedgehog that I realised it wasn’t a leaf.
 The poor hedgehog had got tangled in the plastic netting that is used for bird fat balls.
 The plastic was all around it, cutting deep into its flesh.
 How awful that something used to help one species, was causing immense suffering to another.